Xuefeng-Zhu/pumpup-lite/README.md

 # pumpup-lite

-A simple pumpup demo app built with react native and redux
+A simple pumpup demo app built with react native and redux.
+The project is based on [react-native-starter-app](https://github.com/mcnamee/react-native-starter-app)

 ## Getting Started